Heidi Strunk, President & CEO (Contact Heidi)

 Curtis Paullins is the Executive Administrator for Mental Health America of California (MHAC).
 Originally from Marion, Iowa, Curtis has excelled at various positions throughout his career.
 His path has included positions such as VP of Customer Management, Accountant and Systems Administrator.
 He has also worked internationally on Grand Cayman Island and on Providenciales (Turks & Caicos).
 In 1994 Curtis began working for the California Bankers Association, holding several roles including Systems Administrator, Events Manager and Vice President, Customer Management.
 With 20 years of association management experience he brings a strong skillset to MHAC.

 Curtis is committed to cause driven work and volunteerism.
 He is an avid cyclist, participating in the annual AIDS/LifeCycle (ALC) ride to end AIDS, a 7 day, 545 mile ride from San Francisco to Los Angeles.
 He has completed the ride 5 times and to date has raised over $25,000 for the cause.
 He also volunteers as a training ride leader for ALC, helping plan rides and prepare riders to complete the ride.
 He is very active politically, advocating for progressive causes and participating in legislative engagement.
-Curtis also served as a board member for his homeowners association.
+He currently serves as a commissioner on the city of Sacramento Active Transportation Commission.
+Curtis also previously served 2 years as a board member for his homeowners association.